StormBytePP/StormByte-Buffer/README.md

     - `Passthrough(0)` is a no-op and returns success without invoking handlers.
     - On success, the requested bytes are forwarded from read -> write.
-    - On failure, `Passthrough()` returns an `ExpectedVoid<Exception>` containing an `Exception` describing the underlying read or write error.
+    - On failure, `Passthrough()` returns an `ExpectedVoid<Exception>` containing an `Exception` describing the underlying read or write error (note: the base `Exception` type is used to accommodate both read and write failures).

 **Usage example:**